Privacy Policy

 User Consent

 By submitting PI through the LA Kelley Communications website, patients agree to the terms of this Privacy Policy and expressly consent to the processing of their PI according to the terms of this Privacy Policy.
-This policy is distributed to each patient and/or family who signs up with LA Kelley Communications; a patient’s and/or family’s consent may be withdrawn in writing at any time.
+A link to this policy is shared with each patient who signs up with LA Kelley Communications.
+A patient’s consent may be withdrawn in writing at any time.

 Choices Regarding Personal Information

 LA Kelley Communications offers patients and their families choices regarding the collection, use, and sharing of PI.
-When patients receive our newsletters or promotional communications, they may indicate a preference to stop receiving communications from us, and they have the opportunity to opt out by following the unsubscribe instructions provided in the email received or by contacting us directly (see “Contact Us” below).
-Despite patients’ indicated email preferences, we may send notices from time to time regarding the services we provide and any updates to our Terms of Use or Privacy Policy.
-Patients may change any of their PI in our database by sending us an email at the addresses below.
-A patient’s and/or family’s consent may be withdrawn in writing at any time.
+When patients receive its e-newsletter or promotional communications, they may choose to stop receiving communications, and can opt out by following the unsubscribe instructions provided in the email received or by contacting LA Kelley Communications directly (see “Contact Us” below).
+Despite patients’ indicated email preferences, LA Kelley Communications may send notices from time to time regarding the services we provide and any updates to our Terms of Use or Privacy Policy.
+Patients and family members may change any of their PI in the database by sending an email at the addresses below.
+A patient’s and/or family’s consent to be excluded may be sent in writing at any time.

-If patients receive non-electronic information from us, such as newsletters or DTC, they may write to us, call us, or email us to have their name removed if they no longer want to receive these publications.
+If patients receive non-electronic information from LA Kelley Communications, such as DTC, they may write, call, or email LA Kelley Communications to have their name removed if they no longer want to receive these publications.

-Within five (5) business days of receiving their preference, we will remove their name from the list they indicate, such as the DTC list, the Communiqué list, or the PEN mailing list.
+Within five (5) business days of receiving their preference, LA Kelley Communications will remove their name from the list they indicate, such as the DTC list or The Communiqué list.

 Other Sites

-Our provision of a link to any other website or location is for patients’ convenience and does not signify our endorsement of such other website or location or its contents.
-We have no control over, do not review, and cannot be responsible for these outside websites or their content.
-Please be aware that the terms of our Privacy Policy do not apply to these outside websites.
+LA Kelley Communications’ provision of a link to any other website or location is for patients’ convenience and does not signify our endorsement of such other website or location or its contents.
+LA Kelley Communications has no control over, does not review, and cannot be responsible for these outside websites or their content.
+Please be aware that the terms of LA Kelley Communications’ Privacy Policy do not apply to these outside websites.

 Security

 LA Kelley Communications is committed to protecting the security of patients’ PI.
-We do not store PI on our company website.
+It does not store PI on its company website.
 LA Kelley Communications protects patients’ PI from unauthorized physical access by storing PI in a controlled facility.
-Except as provided elsewhere in this Privacy Policy, LA Kelley Communications limits access to PI in electronic databases to those few persons (including employees and contractors) in LA Kelley Communications’ organization who have a business need for such access.
-We conduct regular internal audits and vulnerability scans to ensure compliance with these security measures, and we generate security incident logs that track information useful in screening for attempted abuse of or unauthorized access to patients’ PI.
+Except as provided elsewhere in this Privacy Policy, LA Kelley Communications limits access to PI in the electronic databases to those few persons and entities (including subcontractors) in LA Kelley Communications’ organization who have a business need for such access.
+LA Kelley Communications conducts regular internal audits to ensure compliance with these security measures, and generates security incident logs that track information useful in screening for attempted abuse of or unauthorized access to patients’ PI.

-Under no circumstance is information about patient subscribers shared directly with third parties without the patients’ express permission.
+Under no circumstance is information about patients shared directly with third parties without the patients’ express permission.
 This policy has been in effect since 1990, when the company was founded.

-LA Kelley Communications updates its database daily on its premises, and uses a professional, bonded fulfillment company to print addresses directly on the newsletters and envelopes to be mailed.
-No other party is allowed to see our mailing list.
+LA Kelley Communications updates its database at least monthly on its premises, and uses a professional, bonded fulfillment company to print addresses directly on the newsletters and envelopes to be mailed.
+No other party is allowed to see the mailing list.
 The mailing list is sent encrypted to the fulfillment house.
-After completing each mailing, the fulfillment house issues a formal letter to inform us that the mailing list received from us has been destroyed.
+After completing each mailing, the fulfillment house informs LA Kelley Communications that the mailing list received from it has been destroyed.

 Although LA Kelley Communications has taken significant steps to ensure that PI is not intercepted, accessed, used, or disclosed by unauthorized persons, LA Kelley Communications cannot fully eliminate security risks associated with PI.